Laserbeam31/bts-touring-networking-documentation-public/README.md

 BTS Networking Gear Documentation
 =================================

-This is a central public repository of documentation regarding the Backstage Technical Services networking gear.
+This is a central public repository of docmentation regarding the Backstage Technical Services networking gear.

 This includes VLAN configuration, router configuration, switch configuration, and Access point configuration, for both touring and static networks